-Anaplastic large cell lymphoma is a rare type of non-Hodgkin lymphoma, but the second or third most common subtype of T-cell lymphoma.
-There are three types of anaplastic large cell lymphoma, and altogether they comprise roughly three percent of all non-Hodgkin lymphomas in adults and between 10 percent and 30 percent of all non-Hodgkin lymphomas in children.
+Anaplastic large cell lymphoma (ALCL) is a rare type of NHL, but one of the more common subtypes of T-cell lymphoma.
+ALCL comprises about two percent of all NHLs and approximately 20 percent of all T-cell lymphomas.
 It can present either systemically (in lymph nodes or organs throughout the body) or in the skin.

 When anaplastic large cell lymphoma (ALCL) presents in the skin it is called primary cutaneous ALCL and follows a less aggressive course.
 In almost all cases of primary cutaneous ALCL, the disease is confined to the skin.
 Despite a tendency to relapse, the relapses are usually in the skin only.
 As long as it is confined to the skin, it is usually managed as an indolent (slow-growing) lymphoma.
 Approximately 10 percent of the time, primary cutaneous ALCL extends beyond the skin to lymph nodes or organs.
 If this occurs, it is usually managed like the systemic forms of ALCL.